-Ford Escape owners have reported 10 problems related to overdrive light on (under the power train category).
+Ford Escape owners have reported 14 problems related to overdrive light on (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford Escape based on all problems reported for the Escape.

 The contact owns a 2006 Ford Escape.
 The contact stated that while driving 70 mph, the transmission overdrive warning light illuminated as the vehicle stalled.
 The vehicle was towed to a transmission mechanic to have a diagnostic performed.
 The failure was located at the transmission, which needed to be replaced.
 The vehicle was not repaired.
 The VIN was not available.
 The manufacturer was made aware of the failure.
 The failure and current mileage was 80,000.